 |Pir-Panjal Pass||It is a traditional pass from Jammu to Srinagar.
 This pass was closed after the partition.
 It provides the shortest roadway access to Kashmir valley from Jammu.|

 |Mountain Passes in Southern India|

-The second largest gap in Western Ghats which is situated five kilometres from town is known by its name that is Shencottah Gap road rail lines pass through this gap which connect Shencottah with Punalur.
+The second-largest gap in the Western Ghats which is situated five kilometers from town is known by its name that is Shencottah Gap road-rail lines pass through this gap which connects Shencottah with Punalur.

 Interesting facts about the Passes in India